learn-co-curriculum/phase-1-javascript-functional-library-project/README.md

 1. Write pure functions
 2. Avoid sharing or mutating state
 3. Avoid side effects

+Given the same input your functions should always return the same value.

 ## Instructions
 Below you will find a list of function descriptions detailing what their name, parameters and return value should be.
 Your job is to develop the code to implement these functions.